couchbase-examples/couchbase-tutorials/tutorial/markdown/aspnet/quickstart-csharp-aspnet-travel-sample/quickstart-csharp-aspnet-travel-sample.md

 The method in the provided code is designed to delete an airport record.
 The process begins by checking for the existence of `inventoryScope`.
 If `inventoryScope` is null, it signifies that the scope was not found and a problem is returned.
 If `inventoryScope` exists, the airport collection is retrieved.
-The method then attempts to fetch the current airport record from the database using the provided id.
-If the airport record is found, it is deleted from the collection using the `collection.RemoveAsync(id)` method and the id of the deleted record is returned.
+The method then attempts to fetch the current airport record from the database using the provided `id`.
+If the airport record is found, it is deleted from the collection using the `RemoveAsync` method of the SDK and the `id` of the deleted record is returned.
 If the airport record is not found, a 404 Not Found error is returned.
 The method is also designed to handle exceptions.
 If any exceptions occur during the process, such as a `DocumentNotFoundException`, the exception is caught and a problem with the exception message is returned.

 ```csharp